Misunderstood and Mistranslated Words of Jesus

 God views a man as ‘sinning deliberately’ when he rejects the truth of the Gospel that the only begotten Son of God, Jesus Christ, is indeed the Saviour of the whole world, after having had this truth clearly preached to him.
 Such people who ‘sin deliberately’ are accountable for their sin of unbelief, and they will have to face God’s fiery judgement in His consuming, refining Lake of Fire before they are reconciled to Him.

-God’s Lake of Fire judgement for all unbelievers will be a fearful judgement, but it will not be eternal torment in hell.
-It will be an age-to-come, age-lasting, humbling and refining corrective judgement from a loving Father God who chastises His rebellious children to bring them to repentance of unbelief.
-Ultimately, in God’s time and His order, all will be reconciled to God and all will enter the Eternal Kingdom of God of the New Heaven and the New Earth.
+During the Great White Throne Judgement Age, God´s Lake of Fire judgement of unbelieving humanity, uncountable billions who die as unbelievers, will be a judgement that will instill Godly fear in them, but it will not be eternal torment in a so-called hell.
+It will be an age-to-come, age-lasting, humbling and refining corrective judgement from a loving Father God who chastises His rebellious children to bring them to repentance from unbelief to belief in the true Gospel of Jesus Christ.
+Ultimately, in God’s time and His order, all of them will be reconciled to God and they will all enter into the Eternal Kingdom of God of the New Heaven and the New Earth, as sons of God.